This handy guide will show you exactly how to last longer in bed.

-The cowgirl position helps you last longer because your partner has near-total control over the depth and speed of thrusting.
+The cowgirl position helps you last longer during sex because your partner has near-total control over the depth and speed of thrusting.

-With you slowing down and her speeding up, you can train yourselves to climax at the same or nearly the same time.
+With you slowing down and her speeding up, you can train yourself to climax simultaneously or at nearly the same time.

 Get in the normal missionary position without penetrating your partner.

 Again, this will help by speeding up your partner’s sexual desire while keeping yours from building too quickly.

 Start by sitting on a chair with your partner standing with her back to you.

-Next, she can lower herself and have you enter her as she sits on your lap facing away from you.
+Next, she can lower herself and have you enter her as she sits on your lap, facing away from you.

 While kegel exercises or just getting in better overall shape could eventually improve your lasting power, delay sprays can help you now.